JFs743/Base44dumper/step1.md

+# Manual Project Consolidation (Step 1)

+This process allows you to manually aggregate the files of your project into a single JSON archive for local storage.
+This is a multi-step, user-driven process.

+## Instructions
-1. Open your Base44 project, go to the Code view
+1. **Open your Project**: Navigate to your project on the platform and enter the Code View.
-1. Open dev tools (F12), go to the console tab
-1. Copy the code below (Main script) in the javascript console, follow the instructions if it asks to type "allow pasting"
-1. Start opening each file sequentially, order doesn't matter, it's okay if you skip one and come back to it
+1. **Open Developer Tools**: Press `F12` (or `Cmd+Option+I` on Mac) and select the Console tab.
+1. **Initialize the Session**: Copy and paste the Initialization Script below into the console.
+If prompted by your browser, type `allow pasting` to enable the command line.
+1. **Manually Index Files**: One by one, click on each file in your project sidebar.
+1. As you view each file, the script will temporarily hold the content in your browser's memory.
-1. keep an eye on the javascript console, there should be a message for each captured file, sometimes it takes a second or two to capture
+1. Check the console for a `[Captured]` confirmation message for each file.
-1. when you're done, copy-paste the End script into the console
+1. **Finalize & Export**: Once you have manually cycled through all necessary files, copy and paste the End Script into the console.
-1. Save the "dump.json" file, it contains your whole project
+1. **Save Archive**: A file named `dump.json` will be generated.
+Save this to your computer.
-1. Open step2.html, drag your dump.json file onto the upload button (or click it and select your dump file)
+1. Open step2.html, drag your `dump.json` file onto the upload button (or click it and select your dump file)
-1. either download as a zip or write to disk, it will ask for a folder to write to, it's slower than the zip, leave it be for a minute
+1. Either download as a zip or write to disk, it will ask for a folder to write to, it's slower than the zip, leave it be for a minute

 Main script:
 ```js